 Use the link below to log in and order prints.
-You will 1) specify mat window, or 2) order a custom mat window, and 3) tell us the price you'd like to put on the print, and (4) tell us what we should do with the print after the exhibit, should it not sell.
+You will 1) specify mat window, or 2) order a custom mat window if desired,3) tell us the price you'd like to put on the print, and (4) tell us what we should do with the print after the exhibit, should it not sell.

 ORDER PRINTS AND MATS HERE (you'll need to log in on the way)